81 lines

 ## Background

-If you’re familiar with Go and Go web frameworks, you may have come across the common “environment” pattern for storing data related to the request.
-It’s typically something like ``map[string]interface{}`` and is accessed with arbitrary strings which may clash and type assertions which are a little unwieldy and must be used very carefully.
+If youre familiar with Go and Go web frameworks, you may have come across the common “environment” pattern for storing data related to the request.
+Its typically something like ``map[string]interface{}`` and is accessed with arbitrary strings which may clash and type assertions which are a little unwieldy and must be used very carefully.
 (Personally I would consider that it is just *asking* for things to blow up in your face.)
 In a language like Go, lacking in generics, this is the best that can be done; such a thing cannot possibly be made safe without generics.

 As another example of such an interface, JavaScript objects are exactly the same—a mapping of string keys to arbitrary values.
-(There it is actually *more* dangerous, because methods and fields/attributes/properties are on the same plane—though it’s *possible* to use `Map` these days.)
+(There it is actually *more* dangerous, because methods and fields/attributes/properties are on the same plane—though its *possible* to use `Map` these days.)

 Fortunately, we can do better than these things in Rust.
 Our type system is quite equal to easy, robust expression of such problems.